lsst-tstn/tstn-020/index.rst

 architecture but, the from Salobj point of view, a CSC can be developed on top of a ``BaseCSC`` which makes it a non-configurable component.

-A non-configurable CSC will ignore the ``settingsToApply`` attribute of the ``start`` command, as it does not contain any true meaning to it.
+A non-configurable CSC will ignore the ``configurationToApply`` attribute of the ``start`` command, as it does not contain any true meaning to it.
 Likewise these CSCs will not output any of the configuration-related events.

 ..
 Important::

-    PROCEDURE TO BE ADDED
+    LIST NON-CONFIGURABLE CSCs

 .. rubric:: References